We're bringing together evidence to demonstrate PSHE education's positive impact.

-We have gathered a wealth of evidence demonstrating that the knowledge, skills and attributes taught within PSHE education have a positive impact in a number of areas, including emotional wellbeing, academic attainment, and preparation for the world of work.
+Evidence shows PSHE education’s impact in a number of areas, including emotional wellbeing, physical health, academic attainment, and preparation for work.

 Published by the Department for Education in March 2015, this review is an overview of research into the impact of PSHE education.
 It outlines the positive impact of PSHE education on pupils' physical and emotional wellbeing, readiness to learn, and a range of health outcomes including smoking, drinking, diet and exercise.
 It also demonstrates that PSHE education can have a positive impact on pupils academic and career success through developing key personal and social skills.

-This Department for Education briefing evaluates a variety of delivery strategies across a wide range of schools in England, providing analysis of teaching methods which constitute effective practice within PSHE.
+This Department for Education briefing examines young people’s attitudes towards the Relationships and Sex Education (RSE) they received at school and subsequent sexual risk-taking when they were aged 18/19.
+It evaluates a variety of delivery strategies across a wide range of schools in England to shed light on what constitutes effective practice within PSHE.

 Ofsted survey report from 2013 evaluating the strengths and weaknesses of personal, social, health and economic (PSHE) education in England.
 This report is based on evidence from inspections of PSHE education carried out between January 2012 and July 2012 in 50 maintained schools and on evidence from an online survey of 178 young people conducted between October and November 2012.

 This report by the Education Endowment Foundation summarises pedagogically backed evidence for the teaching of social and emotional learning with the national curriculum.
 The report makes 6 recommendations on how to plan, implement and teach an SEL programme and reinforce learnt skills through a whole school ethos.

 This UNESCO report affirms relationships and sex education within a framework of human rights and gender equality.
 It promotes universal, structured learning about sex and relationships in a manner that is positive, affirming, and centered on the best interest of the young person.